Avoid These Two ACT English Grammar Mistakes

 So here’s a trick that works for my students.
 Just cross out the phrase starting with the preposition, like so:

-One of the pencils are blue.
+One of the binders are red.

 Now, it’s easy to see that the subject is the only noun left: “One”!
 (By definition, singular.)